iHanjra/module-three-study-guide/02-intro-to-react.md

 }
 ```

 - Does the `import` name `ContactList` need to match the name of the component?
+No because it's a default export.
 - Why isn't the import name `ContactList` inside curly brackets?
+Because its's a default export.
+Curly braces are used for named exports, where you import specific members of a module.
 - Why is the implementation of the component `<ContactList />` self-closed?
 When should it not be self-closed?
+In JSX, self-closing syntax is used when a component does not have any children.
+If a component has children elements or content, it should not be self-closed.

 ```js
 // src/App.js